 • P.O.P.Y. – Parents of Preschoolers

-“Parents of Preschoolers and Younger”PlaydatesWednesday, May 19 to 11am and 5:30 to 7:30pmMore info contact:vfhalfmann@gmail.com
+“Parents of Preschoolers and Younger”PlaydatesWednesday, June 59 to 11am and 5:30 to 7:30pmSmaller Playground Meet some other parents of the parishand community …

 More Happenings…